GrapeCity/ComponentOne-Service-Components-Samples/DataEngine/DataEngineMultiTarget/readme.txt

 instance.
 C1FlexPivotEngine is also used here to create a pivot table view that is displayed in a grid control.

-Note that direct cube access is not possible when targeting netstandard2.0 because of the dependency on Microsoft.AnalysisServices.AdomdClient, which is not compatible with netstandard2.0.
-The multi-target C1.DataEngine package automatically references the appropriate AdomdClient package from nuget.org, but only when added to a project that targets net452 or greater.
+UPDATE: As of 2021 v1, direct cube access is available when targeting .NET Core (netcoreapp3.0 or greater).
+Previous versions of C1.DataEngine only supported direct cube access when targeting .NET Framework (net452 or greater).

 All non-cube projects link to Northwind.cs in the Shared folder, which handles data download, workspace initialization, query execution, and pivot view creation.
-Both cube projects link to AdventureWorks.cs in the Shared folder, which handles cube connection and pivot view creation.
+All cube projects link to AdventureWorks.cs in the Shared folder, which handles cube connection and pivot view creation.